 The treatment for the cold or flu has quickly become a controversial topic, but there are some awesome natural things that you can do to help yourself build a strong immune system and recover faster.

-Essential Oils Essential oils have become one of my favorite methods for fighting a cold.
+- Essential Oils Essential oils have become one of my favorite methods for fighting a cold.
 I keep an essential oil diffuser on in my office always for my patients.
-Currently, my go to oil is the On Guard oil from doTerra.
-I have found On Guard to be the most powerful and effective essential oil for fighting off colds and flus.
-The smell is fortunately not overwhelming and has nice smoothing scent.
-On Guard is a therapeutic blend of wild orange, cinnamon bark, eucalyptus and rosemary.
-This oil has antiviral, antiseptic, and antibacterial properties.
-You can either put the oil in a diffuser or you can take it internally by diluting one drop in 4 fl. oz. of liquid.
+I have found the therapeutic blend of wild orange, cinnamon bark, eucalyptus and rosemary are effective in supporting the immune system.
+The smell is fortunately not overwhelming and has nice soothing scent.
+These oils have antiviral, antiseptic, and antibacterial properties.
+You can either put the oils in a diffuser or you can take it internally by diluting one drop in 4 fl. oz. of liquid.

 Share This Page: